1871fotc/fotc/docs/stories/lest-we-forget.md

 ## Acknowledgements

-The Lest We Forget guide walk was first conducted as part of the Remembrance Day Service on the 7 November 2010.
+The Lest We Forget guided tour was first conducted as part of the Remembrance Day Service on the 7 November 2010.

 The Address was given by Rod Schafferius.